 In accordance with Part IV.D.3.b. of the existing NJPDES permit, the permittee was required to develop an approvable LTCP.
-Only capital costs were evaluated for the purposes of the LTCP.
+Total capital cost, annual O&M and total present worth of each phase of the LTCP program were evaluated.
 The Department is requiring that the permittee complete all projects set forth in the Implementation Schedule included in Part IV.G.8.